sql-machine-learning/elasticdl/docs/designs/serving_design.md

         return model
 ```

-However, tf.saved_model.save can not export the replaced model to SavedModel.
-Because ElasticDL.Embedding use tf.py_function to invoke Rpc to interact with the parameter server.
+However, tf.saved_model.save cannot export the replaced model to SavedModel.
+Because ElasticDL.Embedding uses tf.py_function to invoke Rpc to interact with the parameter server.
 It is not mapped to any native TensorFlow op.
 As a result we choose to save the origin model with native keras embedding layer, replace the embedding parameters with the trained parameters of elasticdl.layers.embedding.

 ```python
 def restore_keras_embedding_for_subclass(model):